Maine Maritime Academy

 HEAD AND HEART

 Maine Maritime Academy’s 35-acre campus is situated on a hillside overlooking Penobscot Bay in idyllic Castine, Maine.
 Castine is rich in history, beauty, and maritime tradition.
-Students are welcome to explore the beauty of Castine as well as commute to the neighboring communities and such state parks as Acadia National Park, Baxter State Park, and the Appalachian Trail.
+Students are welcome to explore the beauty of Castine as well as the neighboring communities and such state parks as Acadia National Park, Baxter State Park, and the Appalachian Trail.
+Some students choose to commute from nearby communities as well.

 MMA is proud to offer students athletic opportunities that connect the community and provide co-curricular learning opportunities.
 Its Varsity Athletic Program, for example, allows students to develop skills in their chosen sport while learning valuable life lessons.
 Apart from sailing, which competes under the rules of the Intercollegiate Sailing Coaches Association, MMA’s teams compete in Division III of the National Collegiate Athletic Association.
 Club sports are also available to both male and female students.